• Home

 We have seen autocomplete functionality in many applications and devices.
 Have you ever thought of implementing it with an efficient data structure?
 If not let us learn the data structure trie and implement a basic auto complete using python.

-In computer science, a trie, or prefix tree, is an ordered tree data structure that is used to store an associative array where the keys are usually strings.
+According to wikipedia: In computer science, a trie, or prefix tree, is an ordered tree data structure that is used to store an associative array where the keys are usually strings.
 Unlike a binary search tree, no node in the tree stores the key associated with that node; instead, its position in the tree shows what key it is associated with.
 All the descendants of a node have a common prefix of the string associated with that node, and the root is associated with the empty string.
 Values are normally not associated with every node, only with leaves and some inner nodes that correspond to keys of interest.

-Let us go through requirements for an autocompletion functionality:
+Let us go through requirements for an autocompletion functionality: * Search should be fast * Memory should be efficiently used * Easy to build the data structure

 We use a dictionary as data store for storing the words.
 When we type few letters of a word, we can do a regular expression match each time through the dictionary text file and print the words that starting the letters.
 Using the command grep we can print the words starting with letters as follows.